Scthe/scthe.github.io/content/blog/2024-06-03-gaussian-splatting/gaussian-splatting.md

 ```

 cov2d is a symmetric matrix and $\lambda_1 \neq \lambda_2$, so the [eigenvectors are orthogonal](https://math.stackexchange.com/questions/142645/are-all-eigenvectors-of-any-matrix-always-orthogonal).
 We scale respective axis vectors by radii using (just as in the "tiled" renderer) $r = 3 \sqrt{\sigma}$.
-This works, but may lead to problems at oblique angles.
+This works but may lead to problems at oblique angles.
 Most implementations clamp it to 1024.

 > I've seen some implementations multiply ${\sigma}$ by $\sqrt{2}$ instead.
 Either I've missed something, or they (if I had to guess) forgot to divide $focal_x$ and $focal_y$ by 2.

-The fixes result in a following implementation:
+The fixes result in the following implementation:

 ```rust
 let majorAxis = min(3.0 * sqrt(lambda1), 1024) * diagonalVector;